• Skip to primary navigation

 Gözleme, mixed Turkish pickles and pickled red cabbage finished off with the yoghurt drink combo can give the necessary fuel to get round the stalls for the necessary fruit and veg.

-3. Prevention is better than cure…but ayran can help the curing process, too!
+3. Prevention is better than cure…but this drink can help the curing process, too!

 Because it’s yoghurt-based it helps to settle the stomach should you be unfortunate enough to develop a dose of the Turkey Trots (you know; griping, gurgling stomach, running to the loo every few minutes).